BrettMoxham/100-Days-of-Code/README.md

 Day 10: Finished my visualiztion on the Roman Emperor data set from Tidy Tuesday.
 Utilized Plotly to make the data interactive.
 I think it worked out pretty well. <br>
 [<img src="https://github.com/BrettMoxham/Tidy-Tuesday/blob/master/Images/Roman_Emperors/p_2.png" width ="250" height = "250">](https://plotly.com/~bmox09/1/)

+Day 11: Worked on learning data cleaning.
+Case_when comes in handy here.
+Also learning the proper way to Google for answers to questions i may have.